flexion/msab-arts-locator/src/README.md

             "Action": [
                 "s3:*"
             ],
-            "Resource": "arn:aws:s3:::/*",
+            "Resource": "arn:aws:s3:<region>:<account-id>:/msab-arts-locator-*",
             "Effect": "Allow"
         }
     ]
 }
 ```

+Update the `dev.yml` configuration with the ARN of the role created above.
 ## Fullstack / web-app client

-This project leverages the `fullstack-serverless` plugin to deploy the single-page client app in `client/`.
+This project leverages `nodejs12.x` and the `fullstack-serverless` plugin to deploy the single-page client app in `client/`.

+Change to the `src/` subdirectory and install dependencies

+    npm i

 Start the app in dev mode